Pool Algae – Causes and Ways to Prevent It

 Causes of Pool Algae

 It’s important to understand the causes of algae.
 After you are aware of the causes, you’ll have a better understanding of how to keep your facility’s pool algae free.
 You’ll also have an idea of when extra steps are necessary to aid in algae prevention.
 Poor water balance, poor water sanitation, poor water circulation, and poor water filtration can all potentially lead to the growth of pool algae.
-Here are some common ways that these causes of algae can manifest.
+Here are some common factors that can cause algae to manifest.

 As summer comes into full swing, you may be hosting more pool events.
 These parties mean there will be more people in the pool.
 A higher than average amount of people in the pool can cause chlorine levels to dissipate more quickly.
 This is because swimmers bring elements like dirt, bacteria, and sunscreen into the pool.
 Chlorine works to demolish all of these impurities, which ultimately leads to lower levels of chlorine.
 Lower chlorine levels can lead to faster algae growth.
 This is because low or inconsistent chlorine levels contribute to poor water sanitation.
 Poor water sanitation is a factor that can lead to algae growth.